bhisaac/5eFP/5eFP-SRD.md

 For some barbarians, rage is a means to an end.
 The Path of the Berserker is a path of unleashed fury.

-### Frenzy
+### Frenzy (Action, Encounter)

-You can go into a frenzy when you rage.
-If you do so, for the duration of your rage, you can make a single melee weapon attack after you take the Attack action.
+You expend one use of your rage feature and go into a frenzy.
+For the duration of your rage, you can make a single melee weapon attack after you take the Attack action.
 When your rage ends, you suffer one level of exhaustion (as described in Appendix PH-­A).

 ## Path of the Spirit Warrior